Signature of hadron-quark crossover in binary-neutron-star mergers: Merger simulation

 Our CO scenario is consistent with AT\;2017gfo associated with GW170817 if the system is mildly or highly asymmetric.
 Although the model 1.375--1.375 cannot explain AT\;2017gfo (unless nearly 100\% of the disk material at \SI{10}{\ms} after the gravitational collapse is ejected), the ejection efficiency of $\approx 30\%$ makes all the asymmetric models consistent with AT\;2017gfo.
 This efficiency may reasonably be realized by the effective viscosity caused by magnetohydrodynamic turbulence \cite{Kiuchi:2022nin}.
 In light of the distribution of $q$ for Galactic binary neutron stars \cite{Farrow:2019xnc}, our CO scenario suggests that kilonovae as bright as AT\;2017gfo will be a typical outcome of binary-neutron-star mergers with GW170817-like total masses.

 Because no material disappears beyond the black-hole horizon for $m_0 = 2.75M_\odot$, the PT scenario may also be consistent with AT\;2017gfo irrespective of the mass ratio.
 In either scenario, however, too efficient mass ejection would produce an overluminous kilonova and is not favored unless microphysical ingredients such as the heating rate are significantly revised~\cite{Hotokezaka:2015cma,Barnes:2016umi}.
-In particular, if magnetar-like activity works efficiently to enhance the kinetic energy of the ejecta, the PT scenario would have produced bright radio afterglows associated with AT\;2017gfo.
+In particular, if magnetar-like activity works efficiently to enhance the kinetic energy of the ejecta, the PT scenario would have produced a radio afterglow brighter than that associated with AT\;2017gfo.